You are hereT5 vs CFLs: Fluorescent Grow Light Showdown

 Advantages Over CFLs:

-- CFLs can be placed into a panel like T5s, but T5s are meant for panels and tend to be easier to adjust.
+- CFLs can be placed into a reflector, but T5s are meant for growing and tend to be easier to use and adjust.
 Generally, moving a single T5 panel higher takes only seconds when it’s hung with rope ratchets.
 In fact, T5s take less effort to set up and maintain in general.